 What is it like to buy and own a car in China?
 Are muscle and tuner cars hot and are they available?
 Follow us as we careen around corners filled with bicycles that have no lights, people that have no reflective gear and the largest per car capita death in the world.
 Were looking under the hood of Shanghai, China.

 Last Thursday, October 14th, Edouard Michelin, CEO Michelin, hosted a symposium while at the Challenge Bibendum in Shanghai China.
-Entitled, Whats next: vision of key decision makers.
+Entitled, What’s next: a vision of key decision-makers.
 One of the Chinese guys got up and said that by the time he got through speaking three people would be dead from a car accident.
 He spoke for ten minutes.
 That equals 160,000 deaths a year.
-According to the World Health Organization (WHO)that figure is low.
+According to the World Health Organization (WHO), that figure is low.

 Tom Libby, senior analyst Power Information Network, says that 60% of cars in America are financed.
-If America increased it’s restrictions on financing their would be a group of people who could not get financing and would not be able to purchase a car.
+If America increased its restrictions on financing there would be a group of people who could not get financing and would not be able to purchase a car.
 The same is happening in China.
-Libby sites Chinas credit restrictions with the decrease in sales.
+Libby sites Chinas credit restrictions with a decrease in sales.

 Auffhammer is concerned about non-performing loans (NPL) as well.
 “Chinese have had a cultural bias against taking on debt, therefore they have no credit rating.
 There is a worry about banks going belly-up by NPLs.”

-Automotive Resources Asia says that China purchased 2.1 million new cars in 2003 and are on track to purchase 2.5 million for 2004.
+Automotive Resources Asia says that China purchased 2.1 million new cars in 2003 and is on track to purchase 2.5 million for 2004.
 The average price for a new car is around $20,000.
-The topsellers Volkswagen Passat, Buick Regal and Honda Accord.
+The top sellers Volkswagen Passat, Buick Regal and Honda Accord.

 Yongda Auto in Shanghai sells about 1,500 Regals a month.
 Rong listed the price for a Regal from 203,800 China Yuan Renminbi (CNY) ($24,608.47) to 336,000 (CNY) ($40,571.38).
 Interestingly, the lesser cars all have an 8 in the money figure, meaning one is seeking prosperity.
 The more expensive cars don’t have an 8 in their figure, because it is assumed that if you can afford that car, you have already reached prosperity.
 Needless to say, the group that feels they have already “made it”, the elite group, buy the luxury cars that don’t have an 8 in them.